Leland Bardwell

-Constan Olive Leland Bardwell (25 February 1922 – 28 June 2016) was an Irish poet, novelist, and playwright.
+Constance Olive Leland Bardwell (25 February 1922 – 28 June 2016) was an Irish poet, novelist, and playwright.
 She was part of the literary scene in London and later Dublin, where she was an editor of literary magazines Hibernia and Cyphers.
 She published five volumes of poetry, novels, plays and short stories, for which she received the Marten Toonder Award and the Dede Korkut Short Story Award from Turkish PEN.
 In later life, she moved to Sligo, where she co-founded the Scríobh Literary Festival.
 Her memoir A Restless Life details her difficult upbringing and her experiences in London and Dublin.

 Early life

-Bardwell was born Constan Olive Leland Hone in India to Irish parents William Hone and Mary Collise, and moved to Ireland at the age of two.
+Bardwell was born Constance Olive Leland Hone in India to Irish parents William Hone and Mary Collis, and moved to Ireland at the age of two.
 Her father's family were of the Anglo-Irish Hone family.
 Bardwell had a difficult childhood growing up in Leixlip, County Kildare.
 She was educated at Alexandra College and briefly studied in Switzerland.
 She worked in a variety of jobs in Ireland and later Scotland, where, in 1948, she met poet Michael Bardwell.
 The couple had two children and later separated.